Hourlong waits prompt Democrats to bolster Fargo caucus site - KVIA

 FARGO, N.D.
 (AP) — Democrats moved Tuesday to bolster staffing at the largest of North Dakota’s 14 caucus sites after heavy turnout forced some voters in Fargo to wait in line as long as an hour.

-The party was expecting a big surge in turnout due to a revamping of the state’s caucus system and high interest in the presidential race.
-North Dakota shifted this year from traditional caucuses to so-called “firehouse caucuses” that function largely like a typical election, with voters able to show up, cast a ballot and leave.
+The party was expecting due to a revamping of the state’s caucus system and high interest in the presidential race.
+North Dakota shifted this year from traditional caucuses to so-called that function largely like a typical election, with voters able to show up, cast a ballot and leave.

 The process is run by the parties.
 Democrats set up 14 voting sites around the state, with voting from 11 a.m. to 7 p.m.
 The lines were longest in Fargo, the state’s largest city and home to North Dakota State University.
 The party said wait times in Grand Forks, home to the University of North Dakota, were about 40 minutes.
 Lines were shorter in Bismarck and Minot.